Do you know what HFCS (High Fructose Corn Syrup or glucose-fructose syrup) is?

 Considering the composition which is similar to saccharose (other than skipping the breaking-down-to-monosaccharides phase), HCFS metabolizes almost identically and has no negative effect on health, under the condition there is no calorie sufficit and that it does not compromise the intake of food which is richer in nutrients.

-Cluttering media space with these and similar misconceptions diverts attention from things that really make a difference, such as maintaining a healthy body mass (balanced calorie intake), regular exercise, diet mostly comprised of fruits and vegetables along with adequate fiber intake, etc.
+Cluttering media space with these and similar misconceptions diverts attention from things that really make a difference, such as maintaining a healthy body weight (balanced calorie intake), regular exercise, diet mostly comprised of fruits and vegetables along with adequate fiber intake, etc.